Meet Us

 For many years I volunteered at the Charlotte Maxwell Clinic—a clinic that offers free alternative-therapy care for low-income women with cancer.
 Outside of work, I am a mostly-mediocre violinist, swimmer, and tai-chi practitioner.
 I have an aquaponic garden in my Berkeley backyard.
 I am also a graduate of the National Outdoor Leadership School and a former Peace Corps Volunteer (Micronesia).

-Katie Scarlett, LAc, co-manager, acupuncturist, cupping practitioner (she/her)
+Katie Scarlett, LAc, co-manager, acupuncturist, cupping practitioner, secretary (she/her)

 Languages: English and minimal Japanese